 \subsection{\texorpdfstring{$b_1$}{b1}}

-We repeat here the same study on the peaks positions for small deviations in the parameter $b_1$.
-Particularly, we choose $b_1=0.1$, similarly to what have been done for $\epsilon$ or $a_1$, and we fix all the other metric parameters to their Schwarzschild value.
-The results of this spacetime configuration are contained in the blue bands of Figure \hyperref[fig:a0b0b1]{C.5}, which does not significantly stand out from the green Schwarzschild band.
-In other words, small geometrical deviations in $b_1$ are degenerate with the astrophysical uncertainty both for the primary image and for the first-lensed photon ring, because $b_i$ parameters, with $i\in\mathbb{N}$, do not affect any of the spacetime properties related to the key image features, as explained in Section \hyperref[sec:analysis]{6}.
+We repeated the same study on the peaks positions for small deviations in the parameter $b_1$.
+Particularly, we chose $b_1=0.1$, similarly to what was done for $\epsilon$ or $a_1$, and we fixed all the other metric parameters to their Schwarzschild value.
+The results of this space-time configuration are contained in the blue band of Figure \hyperref[fig:a0b0b1]{C.5}, which does not significantly stand out from the green Schwarzschild band.
+In other words, small geometrical deviations in $b_1$ are degenerate with the astrophysical uncertainty both for the primary image and for the first-lensed photon ring, because $b_i$ parameters, with $i\in\mathbb{N}$, do not affect any of the space-time properties related to the key image features, as explained in Section \hyperref[sec:analysis]{6}.
 Hence, this justifies our decision to ignore its effects in the main exploration of this article.
 We note that even for the extreme value $b_1=1$, the degeneracy is never broken.